January is Human Trafficking Awareness Month

 As always, you should pay attention to your instincts before deciding to intervene.
 People who care about their communities and are proactive about their family's safety- people like you- are among the best resources we have to prevent human trafficking.
 If you are interested in learning more, several online resources are available to teach you about human trafficking and what you can do to help.

-Prosecutors at the County Attorney's Office specializing in child trafficking cases can provide education and training on the warning signs of sex trafficking to law enforcement, other first responders, teachers, nurses, victim advocates, and other government agencies.If you would like to schedule a training, you can call 602- 506-3411 or place a request through our Speakers Bureau Program.
+Prosecutors at the County Attorney's Office specializing in child trafficking cases can provide education and training on the warning signs of sex trafficking to law enforcement, other first responders, teachers, nurses, victim advocates, and other government agencies.If you would like to schedule a training, you can call 602- 506-3411 or place a request through our Community Education Program.

 Neighbors, teachers, and first responders can report suspected human trafficking activity or child exploitation to their local law enforcement or federal law enforcement at 1-866-347-2423.
 If you or someone you know needs support, call the National Human Trafficking Hotline at 1-888-373-7888 or text HELP to 233733.